-Figure 7 summarises the distribution of before investment, after investment and no impact efficiencies estimated in different years.
-As seen from the figure, in all cases, the distributions do not show zero skewness rather the mass of distribution is concentrated around the more efficient region without a noticeable change over different years.
-Additionally, the lower quartile is higher for the case of no impact efficiency compared with before investments and after investments efficiency, suggesting that given the current levels of investment efficiency improvement is required for many firms.
+Figure 6 summarises the distribution of before investment, after investment and no impact efficiency estimated in different years.
+As seen from the figure, in all cases the distributions do not show zero skewness rather the mass of distribution is concentrated around more efficient region without a noticeable change over different years.
+Additionally, the lower quartile is higher for the case of no impact efficiency compared with before investments and after investments efficiency, reflecting the fact that given the current level of investment efficiency improvement is required for many firms.

-Table 4 compares the average of the same efficiencies in each year for all companies.
-As the table shows, the average efficiency declined following investments and it falls behind no impact efficiency in all years.
-This deviation varies from 3.7% to 6.2% in different years.
-Moreover, there is no stable pattern of change, in average efficiencies, over different years.
-However, the average becomes affected with outliers hence; in order to make a more reliable inference on the performance of sector we have weighted the efficiencies by the share of their corresponding investment in the total investment of the sector.
-This is to ensure that the weight effect of firms on total investment in the sector is taken into account when looking at the sector level.
-This is particularly relevant to the case of the Norwegian distribution companies which are diverse in terms of network size and customer density.
+Table 3 compares the average of the same efficiencies in each year for all companies.
+As the table shows, apart from 2006, on average, investment made positive contribution to efficiency of the sector.
+However, the average efficiency gained after investment fall behind no impact efficiency by 1% in 2010 to 4.3% in 2006.
+The average usually becomes affected by outliers hence; in order to make a more reliable inference on the performance of sector we have weighted efficiencies by the share of their corresponding investment in the total investment of the sector.
+This is to ensure that the weight effect of firms on the total investment behaviour of sector is taken into account when looking at the sector level.
+As it is shown in Table 3, the difference between before and after investment efficiencies raised to 17%.
+At the same time, no impact efficiency reduced to reflect the fact that the sector still can increase the level of investment through new reallocations of investments and without lowering average efficiency gain of the sector.